Thomas-Upfield/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - Optional
 - To tell people how votes will be decided by the team, e.g. "x of y votes" or "Chad votes on Treasury Withdrawals and Stephan votes on..."
 - If the team is following best proctice and using a native Plutus script then multisig rules will be on-chain anyway, and this field SHOULD be used to add context.

-`bio`
-- Compulsory
-- A freeform text field.
-- This SHOULD NOT support markdown text styling.
-- This SHOULD be used to introduce the team and its USP.
--- I.e. “We are a team of successful Project Catalyst builders with a broad array of interests and expertise, which makes us perfect...”

 `links`
 - Optional